Stripping & Re-Sealing Honed Black Granite

 None of this will be fun, so be prepared for a project, protect your cabinets, etc.

-Once stripped, you you will probably want to apply an enhancer again to keep finger prints, etc. from being so noticeable, but you probably won't need to also apply a straight impregnating granite sealer.
+Once stripped, you you will probably want to apply an enhancer-sealer again to keep finger prints, etc. from being so noticeable, but you probably won't need to also apply a straight impregnating granite sealer.